avinashkraghu-3/ssh_jumper/README.md

 installation complete then check open terminal and type following command

+ssh_key --> it is private key of ssh server

 sshav show --> it will shows all servers list added in our configuration list

 sshav --> binary files move to /usr/local/bin/